openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 #### Add Worker Node from Hub

-*As a Cluster Creator, after deploying a cluster with an agent-based workflow, I can add workers by selecting available Agents.*
+*As a Cluster Creator, I can add workers by associating Agents either with a cluster installed by Hiva via an agent-based workflow, or an existing cluster adopted by Hive.*

 ### Implementation Details/Notes/Constraints